aamedina/OBO/README.md

 ## organisms

+### Comparative Data Analysis Ontology (net.wikipunk.rdf.CDAO)
+A formalization of concepts and relations relevant to evolutionary comparative analysis.

+### NCBI organismal classification (net.wikipunk.rdf.NCBITaxon)
+An ontology representation of the NCBI organismal taxonomy.

+### Gender, Sex, and Sexual Orientation Ontology (net.wikipunk.rdf.GSSO)
+The Gender, Sex, and Sexual Orientation (GSSO) ontology has terms for annotating interdisciplinary information concerning gender, sex, and sexual orientation for primary usage in the biomedical and adjacent sciences.

 ## phenotype

+### Flora Phenotype Ontology (net.wikipunk.rdf.FLOPO)
+Traits and phenotypes of flowering plants occurring in digitized Floras.

 ### Genotype Ontology (net.wikipunk.rdf.GENO)
 An integrated ontology for representing the genetic variations described in genotypes, and their causal relationships to phenotype and diseases.

+### Phenotype and Trait Ontology (net.wikipunk.rdf.PATO)
+An ontology of phenotypic qualities (properties, attributes or characteristics).

+### Ontology of Biological Attributes (net.wikipunk.rdf.OBA)
+A collection of biological attributes (traits) covering all kingdoms of life.
+Interoperable with VT (vertebrate trait ontology) and TO (plant trait ontology).
+Extends PATO.

+### Plant Phenology Ontology (net.wikipunk.rdf.PPO)
+An ontology for describing the phenology of individual plants and populations of plants, and for integrating plant phenological data across sources and scales.

 ## simulation

+### OntoAvida (net.wikipunk.rdf.ONTOAVIDA)
+OntoAvida develops an integrated vocabulary for the description of the most widely-used computational approach for studying evolution using digital organisms (i.e., self-replicating computer programs that evolve within a user-defined computational environment).

+### Kinetic Simulation Algorithm Ontology (net.wikipunk.rdf.KISAO)
+The Kinetic Simulation Algorithm Ontology (KiSAO) describes algorithms for simulating models in biology, their parameters, and their outputs.